-Bulma also calls the remaining Z-fighters out after it seems that Goten and Trunks have been defeated by Buu and Piccolo had destroyed the door to the Time Chamber to stop him escaping, trapping them in there forever.
-When Krillin cheerily states that Piccolo can just kill them and himself, then bring them back to life with the Dragonballs, Bulma goes ballistic, saying: "They were children, they weren't even meant to fight!
-You grown men stood back and let this happen!"
+Bulma calls the remaining Z-fighters out after it seems that Goten and Trunks have been defeated by Buu and Piccolo had destroyed the door to the Time Chamber to stop him escaping, trapping them in there forever.
+When Krillin cheerily states that Piccolo can just kill them and himself, then bring them back to life with the Dragonballs, Bulma goes ballistic, and tears the rest of the Z-Fighters a new one.

 In One Piece Hannyabal points out that Impel Down is one of the things keeping the world safe, and Luffy causing a mass breakout would cause mass panic.
 Luffy simply doesn't give a crap about things like that.

 To be perfectly fair, even then, Luffy drew the line at freeing Crocodile.
 Not even he could overlook what he had done, and he wouldn't have freed him if it wasn't for Emporio Ivankov.